xishantingyu/SESE/day6/The_Cathedral_and_the_Bazaar.md

 *	The Mail Must Get Through

 	1. Every good work of software starts by scratching a developer’s personal itch.

 	2. Good programmers know what to write.
 Great ones know what to rewrite (and reuse).

-	3. ‘‘Plan to throw one away; you will, anyhow.’’
+	3. "Plan to throw one away; you will, anyhow."
 (Fred Brooks, The Mythical Man-Month, Chapter 11)

 	4. If you have the right attitude, interesting prob- lems will find you.

 	5. When you lose interest in a program, your last duty to it is to hand it off to a competent successor.

 *	The Importance of Having Users